Covariate-assisted Sparse Tensor Completion: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we derive the error bound of the recovered tensor components obtained from Algorithm~\ref{alg:jALS}.
-We present the recovery results for the estimated shared components $\ac_r$ and non-shared tensor components $\bc_r$ and $\cc_r$ separately to highlight the sharp improvement in recovery accuracy resulting from incorporating the covariate information.
+In this section, we derive the error bound of the recovered tensor components obtained from Algorithm~\ref{alg:jALS}. \red{We only provide the results for tensor components as our ultimate goal is to recover the missing entries in the tensor.} We present the recovery results for the estimated shared components $\ac_r$ and non-shared tensor components $\bc_r$ and $\cc_r$ separately to highlight the sharp improvement in recovery accuracy of the tensor resulting from incorporating the covariate information.

 The theory is presented in two phases, first we focus on a simplified case in which the true tensor and matrix components $\ac_r^*, \bc_r^*,\cc_r^*$ and $\vc_r^*$ are non-sparse and both tensor and matrix weights are equal (i.e, $\sigma_r^* =\lambda_r^*$, $\forall r \in [R]$).
 Presenting this simplified case allows us to showcase clearly the interplay between the reveal probability, the tensor and matrix dimensions as well as how the noises in the tensor and matrix affect the statistical and computational errors of the algorithm.
 In the second case, we then present the results for the general scenario where the tensor and matrix weights are allowed to be unequal and the tensor and matrix components are assumed to be sparse.